 Epidural brain abscess (external pachymeningitis) - the least dangerous intracranial complications, but at the same time, he may be the intermediary in the development of other more serious complications.
-Epidural brain abscess occurs as acute otitis media that complicated with mastoiditis and an exacerbation of chronic suppurative otitis media, especially if the latter is accompanied by cholesteatoma.
+Epidural brain abscess occurs as acute otitis media that complicated with mastoiditis and exacerbation of chronic suppurative otitis media, especially if the latter is accompanied by cholesteatoma.

 Most often this complication occurs in acute otitis.
-Epidural brain abscess is localized at the same time in the posterior fossa, in the vicinity of sigmoid sinus (the so-called perisinus abscess) or less in the middle cranial fossa, in the roof of the tympanic cavity and mastoid caves.
-Much less common a deep localization of the epidural brain abscess at the front or rear surface of petrous part of its leadership.
+Epidural brain abscess is localized at the same time in the posterior fossa, in the vicinity of the sigmoid sinus (the so-called perisinus abscess) or less in the middle cranial fossa, in the roof of the tympanic cavity and mastoid caves.
+Much less common a deep localization of the epidural brain abscess at the front or rear surface of the petrous part of its leadership.

 Epidural brain abscess is usually of limited length.
 Only very rarely seen widespread process involving both dura mater in the middle and posterior cranial depressions.

 Epidural brain abscess is usually asymptomatic or masked clinical mastoiditis or exacerbation of chronic otitis media.
 Sometimes still have symptoms suggestive of this disease.
 These include:

 - sudden headache on the side of a patient ear, mainly at night

 - pastiness, soreness and sometimes fluctuant on the falling edge of the mastoid

 - plentiful pulsating pus in the late stage of acute otitis media or chronic suppurative otitis